cranberriez/joobsmodpack/download-guide.md

 # Joobs Modpack

 Joobs Modpack is available in three versions: Lite, Normal and Server.
-Each of these versions caters to different needs and system requirements.
+Each of these versions caters to different needs.

 ## Lite